iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 | `RECOVERING` | The worker has been stopped, it is starting back from where it stopped |
 | `WORKER_LOST` | The worker didn't ping the iexec-core scheduler for a while.
 It is considered as out for this _task_ |

-The transitions between those states are as follows:
+The transitions between those states are as follows.
+Please note that all failed status - pictured in red in the following diagram - finally lead to `ABORTED`.
+For the sake of simplicity, this final status has not been represented here.

 ```mermaid
 flowchart